solkimicreb/react-stax/examples/docs/src/pages/home/intro/content.md

 The integrations API has three objects:

-- `params` is a reactive object, which is always in sync with the URL query parameters.
+- `params` is an object, which is always in sync with the URL query parameters.
 Forget the times when you had to reload a page to change a single query parameter.
 - `path` is an array which is in sync with the current URL pathname.
 - `storage` is an object, which is in sync with the localStorage.
 It is perfect for offline caching or storing session data.